Producer Prices in USA

 USA - Producer Prices

-FocusEconomics Consensus Forecast participants expect inflation to average 2.2% in 2019, down 0.1 percentage points from last month’s forecast.
-For 2020, the panel also expects inflation to average 2.2%.
+FocusEconomics Consensus Forecast participants expect inflation to average 1.8% in 2019, which is down 0.1 percentage points from last month’s forecast.
+For 2020, the panel expects inflation to average 2.0%.

 United States - Producer Prices Data